 With 33 million Americans claiming Irish heritage here’s a guide for all Irish Americans on giving thanks as Gaelige (in Irish)!

-Here are some Irish words and phrases you can use this Thanksgiving to wow those around your dinner table and give thanks for their presence.
+Here are some Irish words and phrases you can use to wow those around your dinner table and give thanks for their presence.

 Let’s starts the basics.
 Buíochas (pronounced bwee-kus) is the noun, an acknowledgment of thanks or gratitude.